There are three ways of finding an item for the first time in SystemWeaver:

 The strongest reference that can exist outside SystemWeaver is a SystemWeaver URL, since it includes all information to locate and open the item.
 A SystemWeaver URL can be used in links in contexts outside SystemWeaver in applications and formats that support URLs, like email, web pages, or MS Word documents:

 However, in order for this to work, you must first have registered (one time) that the SystemWeaver Explorer application is to be used for opening these types of URLs.
-To register:
+See Opening Items and Issues Using a URL for instructions.

-A SystemWeaver installation can also be set up with published references to items of common interest:
+A SystemWeaver installation can also be configured with published links to items of common interest:

 Global Search Using Open Item